-By letting them know you are awaiting a settlement or claim from the insurance company, you can buy some time before the bill is reflected against you negatively and goes into collections — something you do not need to deal with after a car accident.
+By letting them know you are awaiting a settlement or claim from the insurance company, you can buy some time before the bill is reflected negatively and goes into collections—something you do not need to deal with after a car accident.

-How Can Bressman Law Help After Taking an Ambulance to the Hospital?
+How Can Bressman Law Help You After Taking an Ambulance to the Hospital?

 After you have been in a car accident and took a ride to the hospital, you might need help holding the liable party responsible.
-This is one of the bills you face as a car accident victim, and often times ends up being a difficult one to get covered.
+This transportation cost is one of the bills you face as a car accident victim, and it often ends up being a difficult one to get covered.